cpp-cat/bettercare4.me/README.md

   - Start the spark cluster (from the master node)
     - `$ ./spark/sbin/start-all.sh `
     - Check the cluster status at: http://ec2-54-146-63-114.compute-1.amazonaws.com:8080/ (spark master public DNS)
+    - Get the spark master URL from cluster status page
+    - Log files are in worker nodes in `/root/spark/work` dir based on bach job ID
   - Stop the spark cluster (from the master node)
     - $ ./spark/sbin/stop-all.sh